- Rights of the organizer:

 - Colours: in San Marino's National and International Dog Shows the CAC will be awarded in each class (Open, Intermediate, Working, Champion) for each colour/type of coat ONLY for the breed of which the FCI recognized the different varieties of colour and coat.
 For these breeds the BOB (Best of Breed) will be unique and assigned as a result of playoff between the best subjects distinct by colour/type of coat.

 - Awarding of BOJ: BOJ is awarded to the best subject following a draw between the two best young dogs (male and female) who have obtained the result of 1st excellent.
+Dogs who do not receive the J-CACIB in international dog shows cannot participate for the assignment of the BOJ/BOB.

 - Specialty Shows (club show) are similar to the national expo, for what concerns the general regulations, as the only assignment of the CAC and the BOB is up for grabs, but, unlike the national ones: